Gloria Cranmer Webster: Biography

-The daughter of Dan Cranmer, a chief of the Kwakwaka'wakw, she was born Gloria Cranmer in Alert Bay, British Columbia.
+The daughter of Dan Cranmer, chief of the Kwakwaka'wakw – she was born Gloria Cranmer in Alert Bay, British Columbia.
 She is a great-granddaughter of ethnologist George Hunt.
-She moved to Victoria, British Columbia, when she was 14 and attended high school there.
-She graduated in anthropology from the University of British Columbia in 1956, the first indigenous person to be admitted to that university.
-She worked as a counsellor at Oakalla Prison in British Columbia for two years.
-She then worked two years for the John Howard Society.
+She moved to Victoria, British Columbia when she was 14 and attended high school there.
+She graduated with a degree in anthropology from the University of British Columbia in 1956, the first indigenous person to be admitted to that university.
+She also received an honorary doctorate from UBC in 1995 in law.

+She worked as a counsellor at Oakalla Prison in British Columbia for two years, and then worked two years for the John Howard Society.
 While she was there, she met John Webster.
-They married and she moved to Saskatchewan; the couple had a daughter in Regina.
+They married, moved to Saskatchewan, and had a daughter in Regina.
 After 18 months, the family moved to Vancouver, where she worked as a counsellor at the YWCA.
 The couple had two sons and Webster left that job to raise her family.
 She returned to work as a counsellor at the Vancouver Indian Centre.
 Then, in 1971, she was hired as assistant curator for the Museum of Anthropology at UBC.

 Webster was a driving force behind the establishment of the U’Mista Cultural Centre at Alert Bay, which opened in 1980, and served as its curator for a number of years.
 She helped retrieve cultural treasures confiscated from her people by Canadian authorities during raids on potlatches during the 1920s.

-Webster worked with a linguist from UBC to develop a written orthography for the Kwak'wala language.
-She also wrote books that are used to teach that language.

-She was narrator for a 1973 documentary film The Potlatch: A Strict Law Bids us Dance.
+Webster worked with linguist Dr. J. Powell from UBC to develop a written orthography for the Kwak'wala language.
+She also wrote books that are used to teach that language, and became a narrator in 1973 documentary film The Potlatch: A Strict Law Bids us Dance.

+Webster died on April 19, 2023, at the age of 91.